postgres-ai/docs/docs/database-lab/1_tutorial.md

 ---

 Database Lab aims to boost software development and testing processes via enabling ultra-fast provisioning of multi-terabyte databases.

 Currently, Database Lab supports only PostgreSQL, versions 9.6, 10, 11, and 12.
+In this tutorial, we will use a cloud (AWS) VM instance with Ubuntu 18.04 and PostgreSQL 12 installed, and with additional EBS volume for PostgreSQL data directory.
-In this tutorial we will use cloud VM instances but we also can do it on any machine with two disks, one is for system and one is for the database.
+However, it is possible to use any Linux machine with two disks, one is for system and one is for the database.

 Our steps:

-1. prepare a machine with two disk and software requirements,
+1. prepare a machine with two disks, Docker and ZFS,
 1. generate some PostgreSQL database for testing purposes,
-1. prepare at least one snapshot needed for cloning,
+1. prepare at least one snapshot to be used for cloning,
-1. configure and launch the Database Lab,
+1. configure and launch the Database Lab server,
 1. setup NGINX and self-signed SSL certificate (optional),
-1. and, finally, start using its API for the fast cloning of the Postgres database.
+1. and, finally, start using its API and client CLI for the fast cloning of the Postgres database.

 If you want to use any other cloud platform (like GCP) or run your Database Lab